Staff: The Civic Initiative

 Finance & Administration Manager

-Kelley Seay supports the finance and administrative functions for the Connected Beginning Training Institute, Civic Initiative, and Nonprofit Funding & Fiscal Solutions business groups.
+Kelley Smith supports the finance and administrative functions for the Connected Beginnings, Civic Initiative, and Nonprofit Funding & Fiscal Solutions business groups.
 She also works closely with the central administrative services unit.
 She brings a wealth of accounting and business administration knowledge from her many years of experience in both the public and private sectors.
 Her areas of expertise include budgeting, contracts, financial reporting, payroll and human resources.

 She received her bachelor’s in accounting from the Isenberg School of Management at the University of Massachusetts Amherst.